On Dirichlet, Poncelet and Abel problems: The Poncelet problem

-{\bf Illustration.} Take again the simplest case of two circles \re{2_circles} with radii 1 and $R$.
+{\bf Illustration.} Let us take once again the simplest case of two circles \re{2_circles} with radii 1 and $R$.
 Then obviously, \be F(z) = (z-1)^2(zR^2-1). \lab{F_circle} \ee The first nontrivial Taylor coefficients of $\sqrt{F(z)}$ are $c_2 = R^2(R^2-4)/8$ and $c_3 = R^4(R^2-2)/16$.
-The case $c_2=0$ means $R=2$ which corresponds to perfect triangle trajectory.
-The case $c_3=0$ means $R=2^{1/2}$ which corresponds to square trajectory.
+The case $c_2=0$ means that $R=2$, which corresponds to a perfect triangle-shaped trajectory.
+The case $c_3=0$ means that $R=2^{1/2}$, which corresponds to a square-shaped trajectory.